zeek/try-zeek/manager/static/examples/solution-script-exercise-2/readme.markdown

 * First we load the connection-module.
 * Then we write local subnets into a set.
-* To count all connections we declare the globale counter my\_count.
+* To count all connections we declare the global counter my\_count.
 * To learn about every new connection we simply use the event [new\_connection](https://www.bro.org/sphinx/scripts/base/bif/event.bif.bro.html#id-new_connection).
   Every time this
   event is triggered we increase the counter.
 For the first 10 connections we print source IP and port and